-Writing an RFP for digital signage allows you to precisely outline your needs, provide specific contract details and expectations, and establish formatting standards for all submissions.
+Writing an RFP for digital signage allows you to precisely outline your needs, and provide specific contract details and expectations.
+It also helps you establish formatting standards for all submissions.
 From there, providers may submit proposals that make a case for why you should choose their solution in a way that addresses your concerns.

-Putting the time into writing an RFP for digital signage can streamline the review process and help determine which proposals are feasible and worthy of further consideration.
+Putting the time into writing an RFP for digital signage can streamline the review process.
+It can also help determine which proposals are feasible and worthy of further consideration.

 If you don’t have a lot of experience in creating an RFP, the good news is that they all typically follow a similar structure.
-This can help provide a basic outline for your proposal and help you cover all the critical information that providers will need to submit a thorough proposal for your digital signage project.
+This can help provide a basic outline for your proposal.
+It can also help you cover all the critical information that providers will need to submit a thorough proposal for your digital signage project.

 Here are the essential elements that you should include in the initial RFP for digital signage.
 We’ve also provided a free RFP template at the bottom to use for your next digital signage RFP.

 Use this first section to introduce your company and convey the challenges and pain points that you are experiencing.
 Try to avoid discussing possible solutions and focus on detailing the problem at hand.
-This will encourage providers to come up with innovative solutions and help you avoid receiving a batch of proposals that are difficult to differentiate from one another.
+This will encourage providers to come up with innovative solutions.
+It will also help you avoid receiving a batch of proposals that are difficult to differentiate from one another.

-While a vendor can visit your company website to learn more about what you do, this section should take things a step further and detail your values.
+A vendor can visit your company website to learn more about what you do.
+However, this section should take things a step further and detail your values.
 Don’t waste too much time talking about what you do on a daily basis or logistical level.
 Instead, focus on the ideas that helped found your company, why you are different from the competition, and the kind of organization that you want to be going forward.
-This information will give vendors a better idea impression of who you are and how they might be uniquely positioned to partner with you on your project.
+This information will give vendors a better idea of who you are and how they might be uniquely positioned to partner with you on your project.

 This section should include both qualitative and quantitative goals.
 You may want to discuss your goals for how incorporating digital signage in your building will look and feel to visitors and users.
-While you might not be a design expert, you can still convey that the digital signage should seamlessly fit within your existing architecture in a way that is both functional and aesthetically pleasing.
-Don’t worry about going into details about how to achieve these goals–leave it up to vendors to present solutions that meet your needs.
+You might not be a design expert.
+Nonetheless, you can still convey that the digital signage should seamlessly fit within your existing architecture in a way that is both functional and aesthetically pleasing.
+Don’t worry about going into details about how to achieve these goals; leave it up to vendors to present solutions that meet your needs.

-Bonus Tip: Even before putting the RFP together, we recommend accurately assessing the communication needs of your business which will give you better insight into the signage project requirements.
+Bonus Tip: Even before putting the RFP together, we recommend accurately assessing the communication needs of your business.
+This will give you better insight into the signage project requirements.
 Download our free Project Requirements Worksheet to help you get a full and precise snapshot of your project and avoid mid-project challenges.

 Every provider will have different strengths and weaknesses.
-Some digital signage companies may specialize in providing and installing displays and hardware solutions, while others may focus more on digital signage software capabilities and the support structure of their product.
+Some digital signage companies may specialize in providing and installing displays and hardware solutions.
+On the other hand, others may focus more on digital signage software capabilities and the support structure of their product.
 You will need to take your audience and resources into consideration to determine which factors are most valuable to completing your project.
-It may be difficult to know exactly how much hardware you will need, especially if you are leaving design decisions up to the vendor, but try to be as specific in your requirements as possible.
+It may be difficult to know exactly how much hardware you will need.
+Especially, if you are leaving design decisions up to the vendor.
+But, try to be as specific in your requirements as possible.
 The more you can outline your needs, the more accurate each bid will be from the beginning.